 Speed is King

-Central to this structured wiring network is an interconnection center or Hub.
-The ResiNet™ wiring network carries all incoming information from any number of sources throughout the building to the Hub.
+The interconnection centre or Hub is central to the system.
+The ResiNet™ wiring network carries information from any number of sources throughout the building to and from the Hub.

-The Hub usually contains a control processor, which translates data sent from one device via one type of cable, into a signal that can be sent to another device on another type of cable.
-In this way the information is distributed to any designated room within the building, or outside the building.
-It’s basically a language translating traffic cop keeping everything running fast and smooth.
+The Hub contains a control processor.
+This translates data sent from one device via one type of cable, into a signal that can be sent to another device on another type of cable.
+It’s basically a computerized language translating traffic cop keeping everything running fast and smooth.

 Go Green and Save Big Green